adarsh1927/python-learning/README.md

 Python learning:
-  this is repo for python programe who can help to understand codes of python
+  this is repo for python program who can help to understand codes of python